gsse/ci4-audit/README.md

 **examples/Audit.php** to **app/Config/Audit.php** and follow the instructions in the comments.
 If no config file is found in **app/Config** the library will use its own.

+## Database

+Some applications may use audit logs in separate databases.
+If this is your scenario, you can set the database group in the `$dbGroup` property of the **Audit.php** configuration file, or set it in your .env file by adding the environment variable `audit.dbGroup = 'your database group'`

 ## Usage

 Once the library is included all the resources are ready to go and you just need to